Moodle Dog Breed Info – Breed 2023 Guide & Facts

 History and Introduction to Moodle Dog

-Crossbreeding has been a popular practice since the start of the 20th century.
-One such experiment led to the breeding of the first Moodle or Maltipoo, a small fluffy dog that became an instant hit with dog lovers.
-Anyhow, the exact date/year of Moodle’s development and its origin is unknown yet.
+Crossbreeding of dogs has been a popular practice since the start of the 20th century.
+One such experiment led to the breeding of the first Moodle or Maltipoo, a small fluffy dog that became an instant hit among dog lovers.
+Anyhow, the exact date/year of Moodle’s initial breeding and its origin is unknown.

 Although the Moodle dogs were initially bred for people with common dog allergies, their fluffy cuteness turned them into a designer breed.

-Even though Moodle is not officially recognized as a pure breed by the major Kennel clubs, this has not stopped fans from forming their very own Moodle club.
+Moodles are not officially recognized as pure breed by the major Kennel clubs, this has not stopped fans from forming their very own Moodle club.

-What are the best features of Moodle dog?
+What are the best features of a Moodle Dog?

 The Moodle dog is an adorable little dog with various distinctive features.
-Here are a few of them for you so you could recognize this dog easily.
+Here are a few of them.

-- Categorized as small dogs, the Moodle does not grow beyond 14 inches and can weigh as little as 5 to 15 pounds only.
+- Smaller in size: Categorized as small dogs, Moodle does not grow beyond 14 inches and can weigh as little as 5 to 15 pounds.

-- They may have a medium-length wiry, wavy, or curly coat depending on the tendency of the parent breed.
+- Curlier coat: They may have a medium-length wiry, wavy, or curly coat depending on the tendency of the parent breed.
 More from Poodle means more curls and vice versa in the Maltese’s case.

-- As a result of diverse breeding practices, Moodles can be found in various colours, ranging from chocolate brown to cream white.
-Maltese have a white or cream coat while Poodle comes in a plethora of different colours, so you can expect some of the coolest colour patterns.
+- Colour variety: As a result of diverse breeding practices, Moodles can be found in various colours, ranging from chocolate brown to cream white.
+Maltese has a white or cream coat while Poodle comes in various colours, so you can expect some of the coolest colour patterns.

-- Their eyes are small and round like cute buttons giving them a puppy look.
+- Button eyes: Their eyes are small and round like cute buttons giving them a puppy look.

-- They have tiny, hooked tails that curl up over their body.
+- Beautiful tail: They have tiny, hooked tails that curl up over their body.

-- They have small faces, triangular muzzles, and adorable little tongue that sticks out.
+- Adorable face: They have small faces, triangular muzzles, and an adorable little tongue that sticks out.

-- Their ears are long and flappy, sticking out of either end of their head.
+- Floppy ears: Their ears are long and flappy, sticking out of either end of their head.

-- They have short legs that perfectly complement their delicate and compact body structure.
+- Short legs: They have short legs that perfectly complement their delicate and compact body structure.

-- Owing to their jowls, they can be mistaken for sporting a frown all the time.
+- Happy & cheerful: Owing to their jowls, they can be mistaken for sporting a frown all the time.
 But they are actually very happy and cheerful creatures.

 Temperament and behaviour:

-Having a Moodle dog is just like getting a box of chocolates, you never know what you are going to get!
+Having a Moodle dog is just like getting a box of chocolates, you usually do not know what you are going to get as an adult dog!
 While it is impossible to predict for certain what your dog will be like, the Moodles do have a reputation for being gentle, delightful, and affectionate.

-The Moodle dogs are also known as the clowns of dogs.
-They are silly, goofy, and enjoy fooling around with their owners.
+These dogs are also known as the canine clowns.
+They are silly and goofy and enjoy fooling around with their owners.
 By nature, they are slightly mischievous but friendly and caring.

 They love to run around the house, chase after children or play with other animals.
-In fact, because of their overly sweet personalities and small stature, they make terrible guard dogs.
-Believe us when we say that they are more likely to befriend strangers than scare them away.
+In fact, because of their overly sweet personalities and small stature, they are not suitable as guard dogs.
+They are more likely to befriend strangers than scare them away.

 However, it is not always happiness and sunshine and sometimes Moodle can be noisy, yappy, and aggressive if not socialized well.
 Hence it is important to give them proper attention and socialization opportunities so they grow up to be warm and cheerful pups.